graz-dev/cst-grzn-blog/src/pages/about.md

 > #### [2021-07 | 2023-06] Technical Product Owner @ [Huko](https://huko.it/)
 >
-> ##### After working as a Software Engineer, I moved to the role of Technical Product Expert within the same team.
+> ##### After working as a Software Engineer, I moved to the role of Technical Product Owner within the same team.
 My responsibilities shifted from technical implementation to team guidance and product management.
 I led the company's adoption of agile practices, facilitated the onboarding of new developers, and took accountability for the product roadmap.
 Additionally, I managed stakeholder and customer relationships, directly reporting to the company directors.
 >
 > #### #TEAM_LEADERSHIP #PRODUCT_MANAGEMENT #AGILE_PRACTICES #STAKEHOLDERS_MANAGEMENT